 500 mb and 300 mb

-Similarly to the previous section, the following section will mostly show scatter plots at the 500 mb level as these are very representative of the scatter plots at 300 mb.
+Similarly to the previous section, the following section will mostly show scatter plots at the 500-mb level as these are very representative of the scatter plots at 300 mb.

 Temperature

-The scatter plots of temperature for both the 500 mb and 300 mb levels show that the observations and model data are well correlated with just a few significant outliers.
+The scatter plots of temperature for both the 500-mb and 300-mb levels show that the observations and model data are well correlated with just a few significant outliers.
 The correlation weakens a bit during July especially at locations with colder 500 mb temperatures at the low end of the plot.
-The last plot shows the 300 mb temperature scatter plot which shows a slight high bias at the coldest temperatures with observations slightly colder than the WRF simulation.
+The last plot shows the 300 mb temperature scatter plot which shows a slight positive bias at the coldest temperatures with observations slightly colder than the WRF simulation.